ProjectNyxian/Nyxian/README.md

 ## Language Support
 It currently supports C, C++, ObjC and ObjC++.
 Its planned to add Swift support soon.
 It supports the entire iOS 18 SDK.
 All frameworks work except 3D rendering ones like SceneKIT.
 ## Project Support
-Currently you can only make apps inside of Nyxian.
+You can only make apps and utilities inside of Nyxian.
 Its planned to add tweak development support with ElleKIT to Nyxian.
+Its also planned to add a custom tweak loader into Nyxian and for the kernel virtualisation layer on nyxian it self a kernel extension loader so people can extend the kernel safely. (idk, sounds like a great idea)